Nuitka/Nuitka-website/doc/doc/roadmap.rst

 [ ] Document commercial Windows Service usage with examples.

-[ ] Document Yaml format with a series of postings with examples.
+[x] Document Yaml format with a series of postings with examples.

 [ ] Tuple unpacking for values that support indexing should be optimized.

 ******************************
- Features to be added for 1.3
+ Features to be added for 1.4
 ******************************

 [ ] Update for MinGW64 on Windows to use gcc 12.x based on.